DatJaneDoe/TwitchBloonBattles/README.md

 ![here](https://github.com/user-attachments/assets/9a15704c-e28e-4660-90af-1aaf93906952)
 (see image for directory)

+Using the Mod:

-5. Once you've done all of the above, you can launch the game then follow these steps to set it up: https://www.youtube.com/watch?v=FPfXX7pY1CY
+Once you've done all of the above, you can launch the game then follow these steps to set it up: https://www.youtube.com/watch?v=FPfXX7pY1CY

 If you have any issues, contact djdmods on Discord